microsoft/appcenter-cli/README.md

 In addition, place a `category.txt` file in your category directory.
 The contents of this file will be displayed by the help system when getting help for the category.

-(Coming Soon, planned but not yet implemented)
-If you have shared code across commands in your category, you can add a directory named `lib` in category's directory and put that code there.
-The command line dispatcher will explicitly ignore this directory and not try to accidentally run your utility code from the commadn line.
+If you have shared code across commands in your category, you can add a directory named `lib` in your category's directory and put that code there.
+The command line dispatcher will explicitly ignore this directory and not try to accidentally run your utility code from the command line.

 #### src/util